axsuul/advent-of-code/2017/README.md

 # Advent of Code 2017

 I took this year's opportunity to use a language I've been meaning to dabble with -- [Elixir](http://elixir-lang.github.io/).
+If my code isn't looking very idiomatic or Elixir-like, I'd love for you to open an issue to put me in my place.

 ## Progress